MrR0807/Java_Notes/Gradle-Effective-Implementations-Guide/gradle-masterclass-udemy.md

 This maps to ``init.gradle`` and ``settings.gradle`` files.

 First file to be evaluated is ``init.gradle``.
-They allow to setup common properties, plugins, authentications etc.
+It allows to setup common properties, plugins, authentications etc.

 ``settings.gradle`` is for multi-project builds.

 If you have a multi-project, then each subproject has to have ``build.gradle`` file.

-If you add properties into ``init.gradle`` or other files in that folder (they will be picked up, because Gradle does care whether it's called init.gradle or thisisscript.gradle.
+If you add properties into ``init.gradle`` or other files in that folder (they will be picked up, because Gradle does care whether it's called ``init.gradle`` or ``thisisscript.gradle``.
 They will be executed anyway in alphabetical order), those properties will be available throughtout the whole project.
 However, as far as I understand, it has to be put on ``gradle`` object:

 ```groovy
 gradle.ext.timestamp = {